Police Report After a DC Car Accident

 Car Information

-While clients may remember the date, time, and location, they are sometimes expected not to get all the car information.
-We need the car’s tag number, make and model, and the year it was manufactured.
+We need the car’s tag number, make, model, color, and the year it was manufactured.
 All information is relevant to your DC car accident case for a different reason.
 The year your car was manufactured can be important when we learn whether your car has been deemed a “total loss.”
 An insurance company is far quicker to consider a 2008 car a total loss than a 2024 car.
-This has implications on property damage and the pain and suffering award you may receive in your case.
+This impacts property damage and the pain and suffering award you may receive in your case.

 Insurance Information